 What Makes War of Supremacy Unique

 King of the Hill style gameplay.
-All players are playing and fighting for themselves and wants to win the central territory.
+All players are playing and fighting for themselves.

 Gateway (plus) game which can be learned in five minutes but still offers a lot of tactical gameplay.

 There is no mana like other card games.
-Create crazy combinations and strength by putting together creatures of the same faction or type.
-Combine this with a huge variety of spells.
+Create crazy combinations and build strength by putting together creatures of the same faction or type and using spells in a variety of ways.

 Scratches the itch if you like Smash Up or Magic/Hearthstone.